 Think about a time in dating when you wanted to make a different decision, choose a different behavior, say or act differently than you did.
 Why did you do it?
 Were you afraid of being judged, or rejected.
 Afraid the person would be angry, or become turned off?
 What do you want to do, what do you think you should do – and can you tell the difference?

 The answers to these questions could be the solution to your dating life.

 What about this: You’ve been dating someone for two weeks and suddenly they aren’t returning your calls.
 What should you do?
 Probably leave them alone until you hear from them.
-What do you want to do; blow up their cell like a stalker.
+What do you want to do; call them repeatedly until they answer.

-We empower ourselves to sit outside a lovers house.
-We empower ourselves to go through someone’s phone.
-We empower ourselves to cuss someone out for not being considerate of our feelings but we don’t empower ourselves to leave this person alone.
+Dating by your own rules means empowering yourself to make positive choices.
+When we feel rejected, we empower ourselves to sit outside a lovers’ house.
+When we feel insecure, we empower ourselves to go through someone’s phone.
+When we feel disrespected we empower ourselves to cuss our date out for not being considerate of our feelings but we don’t empower ourselves to just leave this person alone.

 We don’t empower ourselves to be free of the person who causes us so much anxiety in the first place.
 We don’t empower ourselves to even feel powerful in dating!
 Why is that?
 You have choices, my friend.
 Empower yourself to walk away from any situation that causes you to compromise your value.